edumco/python-pipeline-example/pipeline/dependencies.md

 Now you have total control over the packages that will be instaled on your container.
 You have a version that is greater than 0.8 so "external-package" depency is respected without the risk of a imcompatibility issue.

+## Depencies cache on Docker

+You can use the multistage to cache the requirements manking your build much more faster.

+First you just need to discover the installation folder and give a name for this stage:

+    FROM python:3.7-slim as requirements

+    COPY requirements.txt /tmp/requirements.txt

+    RUN pip install -r /tmp/requirements.txt

+And then reuse this folder extending the image or copying the folder:

+Extending the image

+    FROM requirements

+    ...

+Copying the instalation folder

+    FROM ubuntu:18.04

+    COPY --from=requirements  /usr/local /usr/local

+    ...

+This way you can youse the best operational system for every task and your repositories will be reused throughout the pipeline.

 ## Updating the versions

 There are several services that alerts you of an update and even trigger your CI by applying a pull request updating your depencies, if all your tests passes you can upgrade the depencies more safely and keep your project more secure.